 All negative thoughts are not bad.
 Being alert can help you survive but most negative thoughts are useless.
 They only create imaginary drama in your mind.

-Let’s break this pattern.
+Let’s break this thought pattern and stop dwelling.
 Do an exercise with me.

 Take out a piece of paper or open a writing software on your computer or mobile.